 About Vision Maker Media

 Vision Maker Media is celebrating 40 years as your premier source for quality American Indian and Alaska Native educational and home videos.
 All aspects of our programs encourage the involvement of young people to learn more about careers in the media--to be the next generation of storytellers.
-Vision Maker Media envisions a world changed and healed by understanding Native stories and the public conversations they generate.
+Vision Maker Media envisions the world changed and healed by understanding Native stories and the public conversations they generate.

 About The American Archive of Public Broadcasting

-The American Archive of Public Broadcasting seeks to preserve and make accessible significant historical content created by public media, and to coordinate a national effort to save at-risk public media before its content is lost to posterity. americanarchive.org
+The American Archive of Public Broadcasting seeks to preserve and make accessible significant historical content created by public media and to coordinate a national effort to save at-risk public media before its content is lost to posterity. americanarchive.org